-The AHA and ADA Award Community Grants to Help Improve Cardiovascular Risks in T2D Patients
+The AHA and ADA Award Community Grants to Help Improve Cardiovascular Risks in Type 2 Diabetes Patients

 The intention of these community grants is to provide organizations, which range from health coalitions to community health centers, the ability to develop and provide educational resources about diabetes and cardiovascular disease.
 Part of this effort is to also target Black and Latino populations who are more likely to have diabetes and more likely to develop cardiovascular disease.

 The Know Diabetes by Heart community grants were awarded to the following organizations:

 - Clemson University’s Health Extension for Diabetes in South Carolina